LyalinDotCom/Flash/README.md

 # Flash ⚡

-A smart AI assistant for your terminal that works both online and offline.
-Flash helps with quick commands, code snippets, and everyday developer tasks - no complex setup required.
+A smart multi-agent AI assistant for your terminal that works both online and offline.
+Flash helps with quick commands, code snippets, file operations, and everyday developer tasks - no complex setup required.

 ## Features

+- **🤖 Multi-Agent System** - Intelligent task delegation to specialized agents (Gemini)
 - **🌐 Works Everywhere** - Online with Google's Gemini, offline with local models
 - **🚀 Auto-Fallback** - Automatically switches to local mode when offline
 - **🎨 Beautiful CLI** - Colorful ASCII art that adapts to your terminal size